-Kirstin asked about writing emails on the blog on Monday, and here’s her answer…and a reminder that there are no dumb or simple questions!
+Kirstin asked about email etiquette for writers.
+Here’s the answer…and a reminder that there are no dumb or simple questions!

 If you can deal with a little technical complication in your life (multiple inboxes), I think a separate writing email account is a good idea.
 If you really want to know, I have about a dozen different emails that I use on a pretty regular basis (one for online shopping logins, so that when the retailers start spamming me with catalogs, as they invariably will, it doesn’t go to my regular email…my personal email…my work email…my query inbox (that my work email automatically forwards queries to)…my kidlit email…etc.).
 A lot of these email accounts get imported into one or two main Gmail inboxes that I have, but, still, that’s an awful lot of windows!

 You all are very savvy.
 That’s why you’re bothering to read an industry blog and educate yourselves.
-So I’m guessing you have a certain measure of common sense.
+So I’m guessing you have a certain measure of common sense in terms of email etiquette for writers.
 Hence, remember: everything you do when you interact with the publishing world (your potential employers, if you consider writing your job, which might be a good mindset to get into) makes an impression.
-And you want to make a good one.
+And you want to make a good one, especially during critical first steps like sending query letters to publishers.
 So if your personal email is “suzieluuuuvscats76@gmail” or whatever, I think that’s a little personal and a little cutesy for business correspondence.
 A wacko email address is unlikely to be a dealbreaker, but it may make me look twice.
 (I mean, swearing, porn, or the admission that you’re a serial killer or KKK member in your email may be a huge red flag…just sayin’…) Since, again, all of my beloved readers are of above-average intelligence (and really good looking!), I trust that you’re not making this kind of no-brainer mistake.

-If you decide to veer away from your personal email and get a writer email, then, you should still think about the impression it makes.
-I’ve seen the cutesy thing with writing emails, too, and I must admit that it gets an eyeroll from me every once in a while (“musingsfromthemuse@gmail” or “thebestwriterever@gmail” are a little…ahem…precious).
-Other than that, I’d avoid naming your email address after the current project that you’re querying (“firstname.lastname@example.org” or whatever) because a) that novel may not go on to get agented or sell, and then you’ll have to either keep the same address for a different project or make another email for each new project, which is awkward, or b) your title might change in the revision or publication process, as many do, which would date the address.
+I’d also avoid naming your email address after the current project that’s the topic of your query letters to publishers (“firstname.lastname@example.org” or whatever).
+That novel may not go on to get agented or sell, and then you’ll have to either keep the same address for a different project or make another email for each new project, which is awkward.
+Alternately, your title might change in the revision or publication process, as many do, which would date the address.